Congestion Mitigation and Air Quality Improvement (CMAQ) Program

 Automated Tool to Find the Cost-Effectiveness of Funding Air Quality Projects

-The following tools enable staff and decision-makers to quantify the cost-effectiveness of proposed projects in terms of cost per pound (or ton) of pollutants reduced.
-These tools are used to evaluate projects and to report on both the CMAQ and the Motor Vehicle Registration Fee Program.
+The following tool enables staff and decision-makers to quantify the cost-effectiveness of proposed projects in terms of cost per pound (or ton) of pollutants reduced.
+This tool is used to evaluate projects and to report on both the CMAQ and the Motor Vehicle Registration Fee Program.

-This automated Access database program includes methods for the following project categories: cleaner on- and off-road vehicle purchases and re-powers; cleaner street sweepers; new bus service operations; vanpool and shuttle service; traffic signal coordination; bicycle facilities; telecommunications; and ridesharing and pedestrian facilities.
+This automated Access database program allows users to quantify emissions benefits for the following project categories: cleaner on- and off-road vehicle purchases and re-powers; cleaner street sweepers; new bus service operations; vanpool and shuttle service; traffic signal coordination; bicycle facilities; telecommute programs; ridesharing, pedestrian facilities, or any other project that reduces auto trips or auto trip lengths.

 Emission Factor Tables